janyan33/bb_sna_2021/README.md

 ## To do
 Check if "attempted mount" should be treated as mounts.
 If so, add to patch table.
 Need to ask students what they meant.
 Same with "tried to mount".

-Re-run mating and mounting stats now that we have the light-time data added.

-Ask Reuven about the strength stats (whether the GLMM makes sense, whether the dianostic plots matter, how to permute the contrasts etc.)

 ## Strength analysis
 Using the bbsna_aggregations file, I've created aggregation based-social networks for each replicate and exported every individual's strength value into the master attribute file.